 Cybersecurity can be a complicated beast, with a lot of moving parts and different ways to prioritize the different parts in flight.
 A watchlist is a tool to narrow your focus on known potential risks.
 While risk assessments like the ones Gurucul provides with the Gurucul Risk Analytics platform can help make it a lot more manageable, it can still be a challenge to focus on what is most important to an organization’s security.

-A User and Entity Behavior Analytics (UEBA) product can take in a mass of telemetry data and draw useful meaning from it to reveal the riskiest users in the environment.
+A User and Entity Behavior Analytics (UEBA) software product can take in a mass of telemetry data and draw useful meaning from it to reveal the riskiest users in the environment.
 There can be times when you need to adjust thresholds for specific users without changing parameters across the board.
 Whether it’s an individual, a certain user group, or even an entire department, there can be cases where you need additional focus.
 That’s where the concept of Watchlists comes into play.

 Special Scrutiny as Needed